A brief list of FAQs about Physiotherapy and treatments at PhysioCentral:

 Does the treatment hurt?

-We hope not, however some soreness may occur after manual therapy.
+We hope not, however some soreness might occur after manual therapy.
 This should subside within 48 hours of treatment.
-The physiotherapist will discuss this with you.
+We will discuss this with you.

 Are there any additional costs?